chetanbg1/cbg-microservice/README.md

 	</session-factory>

  Lasy initialization in hibernate - design pattern used to postpon the initialization of object as long as possible

 spring framwork
 --
+The core feature of Spring framework is dependency injection.
+Spring also provides great integration with other frameworks, like Hibernate.
+Spring provides a few frameworks of its own - for example, Spring MVC for developing web applications and REST API.

 Dependency Injection -
 	In software design, dependency injection (DI) is a design pattern that aims to decouple objects from their dependencies.
 Instead of creating their own dependencies internally, objects receive them from an external source.
 	In Dependency Injection, the dependencies of a class are injected from the outside, rather than the class creating or managing its dependencies internally.